 - (a) Licensing and regulatory fees included.
-The report must include statutory assessments to defray operating expenses of any State or Federal department, and examination fees specified by State law. - (b) Licensing and regulatory fees excluded.
-The fees excluded from §10 (a) such as fines and penalties of regulatory authorities, and fees for examinations by any State or Federal departments should be reported as other non-claims costs, but not as an adjustment to premium revenue.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must include statutory assessments to defray operating expenses of any State or Federal department, and examination fees specified by State law. - (b) Licensing and regulatory fees excluded.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must include fines and penalties of regulatory authorities, and fees for examinations by any State or Federal departments other than as specified in §10(a) as other non-claims costs, but not as an adjustment to premium revenue.